moq-wg/moq-transport/draft-ietf-moq-transport.md

 object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

+* Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.

 * Object Status: As enumeration used to indicated missing objects and as an marker of the end of group or track.

-* Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.

-There is also a status field which helps subscribers understand what objects it will not receive due to then being dropped, lost, or never be produced including the case where they will not be produced because they are beyond the end of a group or track.
-The status code can also be used to indicated the end of a group or track.
+The Object Status lets subscribers understand what objects will not be received because they were never produced, are no longer available, or because they are beyond the end of a group or track.
+The status code can also be used to indicate the end of a group or track.
-Every object has an associated

 `Status` that can have following values:

 * 0x0 := Normal object.
 The payload is array of bytes and can by empty.